Equity-Linked Life Insurances on Maximum of Several Assets: Equity--Linked Life Insurance Products

-Consequently, from equations \eqref{B17} and \eqref{B18} single premiums of the $T$--year equity--linked life insurance products without withdrawal and operational expenses, providing a benefit at the end of the year of death, are given by \begin{itemize} \item[1.] for the $T$--year guaranteed term life insurance, corresponding to segregated fund contract on maximum of weighted prices of the domestic assets, it holds
+As a result, it follows from equations \eqref{07056} and \eqref{07059} that single premiums of the $T$--year equity--linked life insurance products without withdrawal and operational expenses, providing a benefit at the end of the year of death (term life insurance) and the end of the $T$ years (pure endowment insurance), are given by \begin{itemize} \item[1.] for the $T$--year guaranteed term life insurance, corresponding to segregated fund contract on a maximum of weighted prices of the domestic assets, it holds

-\item[2.] for the $T$--year guaranteed pure endowment insurance, corresponding to segregated fund contract on maximum of weighted prices of the domestic assets, it holds
+\item[2.] for the $T$--year guaranteed pure endowment insurance, corresponding to segregated fund contract on a maximum of weighted prices of the domestic assets, it holds

-\item[3.] for the $T$--year guaranteed unit--linked term life insurance on maximum of weighted prices of the domestic assets, it holds
+\item[3.] for the $T$--year guaranteed unit--linked term life insurance on a maximum of weighted prices of the domestic assets, it holds

-\item[4.] for the $T$--year guaranteed unit--linked pure endowment insurance on maximum of weighted prices of the domestic assets, it holds
+\item[4.] for the $T$--year guaranteed unit--linked pure endowment insurance on a maximum of weighted prices of the domestic assets, it holds